 Who is the programme for?

-Any young person aged between 14 to 19, who has an interest in getting involved in football leadership and volunteering.
-This can be in a range of environments be it at a school, college, university attached to an FA Charter Standard Club or League or other likeminded partner.
-Young Leaders can choose from a range of activities, from assisting with the coaching or running of a team, acting as the press officer for a junior league, developing a film to promote a new activity for young people to play, refereeing or being a Respect Ambassador to name but a few.
+Any young person aged 14+, who has an interest in getting involved in football leadership and volunteering.
+This can be in a range of environments be it at a school, college, FA Charter Standard Club or League.
+Young leaders can choose from a range of activities, from assisting with the coaching or running of a team, acting as the press officer for a junior league, refereeing and other opportunities.

 What are the benefits?

 Through the programme, a young leader will gain valuable experience and develop skills that can be applied to all walks of life.
 Once in the programme, young leaders will be offered support to gain football related qualifications such as the Level 1 in coaching football or refereeing qualifications.
-Young Leaders can track their volunteer hours and gain FA certification at the following milestones;
+Young Leaders can track their volunteer hours and gain FA certification at various milestones.

 1. Coaching and Working with Teams

-Opportunities could include coaching or working with a team in a school, college, university, FA Charter Standard Club or The FA Club Links programme.
-This can be as small as assisting an experienced coach, to running one-off coaching sessions, to working with a team on a regular basis in training and also on a match days.
+Opportunities could include coaching or working with a team in a school, college, FA Charter Standard Club or other environment.
+This can be anything from acting as an assistant coach to delivering sessions and leading a team.

 3. Running and Supporting Events